Have trouble falling asleep at night?

 - Restless leg syndrome

-The theory of CBD’s action involves our own endocannabinoid system, a network of receptors in the human body which has been part of our lives for thousands of years.
-The receptors which are part of the endocannabinoid system are activated by the natural cannabinoids found in cannabis plants like hemp.
+The theory of CBD’s action involves our own endocannabinoid system, a network of receptors in the human body that has been part of our lives for many thousands of years and that helps regulate sleep, mood, appetite, the immune and hormonal systems and more5.

 CBD Effects on Chronic Pain

-CBD oil has been shown to reduce inflammation in the brain and nervous system, effectively reducing pain and making it easier to sleep.
+CBD oil has been shown to reduce inflammation in the brain and nervous system, and may act by effectively reducing pain by increasing the levels of the natural endocannabinoids and making it easier to sleep.

 More specifically, CBD prevents the body from breaking down the compound anandamide, which is associated with pain regulation.
 A higher concentration of anandamide in the bloodstream has been linked to significant pain reduction.

-Benefits of Using CBD over Sleeping Pills
+Benefits of Using CBD Over Other Sleeping Pills

-Many of the pharmaceuticals prescribed to treat sleep problems come with a long list of harsh possible side effects, such as anxiety, depression, impaired driving, and symptoms of withdrawal – long-term insomnia sufferers often have a hard time quitting them.
+Many of the pharmaceuticals prescribed to treat sleep problems come with a long list of sometimes harsh possible side effects, such as anxiety, depression, impaired driving, and symptoms of withdrawal – long-term insomnia sufferers often have a hard time quitting them.